Skip to content

 The Context

-One of the key features of KuboCD is its ability to generate Helm deployment values files from a small set of high-level input parameters, using a templating mechanism.
+One of KuboCD's key features is its ability to generate Helm value files from a concise set of high-level input parameters using a templating mechanism.

 This mechanism combines a template with a data model.

-Our first example uses only the .Parameters element of the data model:
+Our previous example used only the .Parameters element of the data model:

 podinfo-p01.yaml